ga-wdi-lessons/js-events-callbacks/readme.md

 ## Learning Objectives

-* Explain the concept of a 'callback' and how we can pass functions as arguments to other functions.
+* Explain the concept of a "callback" and how we can pass functions as arguments to other functions
-* Explain why callbacks are important to asynchronous program flow.
+* Explain why callbacks are important to asynchronous program flow
-* Pass a named function as a callback to **another** function.
+* Pass a named function as a callback to **another** function
-* Identify when to **reference** a function and when to **invoke** a function.
+* Identify when to **reference** a function and when to **invoke** a function
-* Pass an anonymous function as a callback to another function.
+* Pass an anonymous function as a callback to another function
-* Define what `this` represents in the context of an event listener.
+* Define what `this` represents in the context of an event listener
-* Describe the difference between asynchronous and synchronous program execution.
+* Describe the difference between asynchronous and synchronous program execution

 ## Framing (5 minutes / 0:05)

 So far, we have needed to use the REPL in the browser console to interact with our programs.
 This is asking a bit much of our users.
 Instead we would like to write code to respond to user interactions with the webpage.

 The **DOM** not only lets us manipulate the document or webpage using JavaScript, but also gives us the ability to write JavaScript that responds to interactions with the page.
 These interactions are communicated as **events**.

-> What might be an event we would want to respond to with JavaScript?

 We can *listen* for certain kinds of user-driven events, such as clicking a button, entering data into a form, keypresses and many, many more.